FlyJingFish/AndroidAOP/README_EN.md

 ```

 > [!TIP]\
 > 1.If this option is not set, it will be true by default.
 Please note that when it is set to true, the release package will ignore the setting of `androidAop.debugMode = true` and automatically use the full packaging method.
-When it is set to false, there will be no such effect
+When it is set to false, there will be no such effect <br>
 > 2.This feature is enabled by default, so the release package does not need to manually disable `androidAop.debugMode` <br>
 > **3. This feature is only valid for Android libraries, not for Java or Kotlin libraries**